lanbufan/subFIELD.lab-Covid-19-pub-database/README.md

 Welcome to the official home of the subFIELD.lab covid-19 [linked] publication database.
 Research on covid-19 is marching full steam and is being published at a lightning fast speed, and will continue in a foreseeable future, in an increasing number of fields.

 Therefore, we need a unique database project merging multiple sources of bibliometric information on Covid-19 scientific work.
 This is what we are building as an open-source and collaborative effort.
-Contact me if you are interested in contributing.
+Please contact me if you are interested in contributing in any way.

 Our goal is to provide (1) an up-to-date and (2) comprehensive bibliometric database on covid-19 publications with daily updates (5, 391 cases as of today).
 We consolidate and link Covid-19 related publications from more than four authoritative sources.
 In other words, our database is building on a number of ongoing and important projects; World Health Organization's Global research on coronavirus disease (COVID-19), LitCovid and CORD-19.